severalnines/docs/installation.rst

 Prior to the offline install, make sure you meet the following requirements for the ClusterControl node:

 * Ensure the offline repository is ready.
 We assume that you already configured an offline repository.
 Details on how to setup offline repository is explained in the `Setting up Offline Repository`_ section.
 * Firewall, SELinux or AppArmor must be turned off.
 You can turn on the firewall once the installation has completed.
-Make sure to allow ports as defined in `Firewall and Security Groups <requirements.html#firewall-and-security-groups>`_.
+Make sure to allow ports as defined in :ref:`Requirements - Firewall and Security Groups`.
 * MySQL server must be installed and running on the ClusterControl host.

 Setting up Offline Repository